Food allergy

 Nausea, an ill feeling, or a rash: people with a food allergy always experience the same symptoms.
 They occur after eating even tiny quantities of the food concerned.

 However, food allergies are less common than many believe.
 There are often other reasons for the symptoms.
 So a careful diagnosis is important.
 The doctor can then determine whether there actually is an allergy and, if so, treat it appropriately.
-If it turns out that no allergy exists, the foods can often continued to be eaten.
+If it turns out that no allergy exists, the foods can often continue to be eaten.

 What is an allergy?